-In 2019, King Hill Inc. submitted an employment land conversion request to the Region of York for the property noted above in King City on the basis that the planned jobs for the lands can be accommodated in a smaller area.
+In 2019, King Hill Inc. submitted an employment land conversion request to the Region of York for the Subject Lands on the basis that the planned jobs for the lands can be accommodated in a smaller area.
 The property was designated as employment by the Township over 20 years ago and remains vacant.
 The lands proposed to be converted will be used for a mix of commercial and residential uses.